b2l/what-the-flux/README.md

   });
 ```

-It is easier to read and reason about your store if they are synchronous.
+Keep your store synchronous tend to reduce their complexity.

-*Why?*
+It is easier to read, and your stores just represents your domain logic, not the architecture of your system.

-Stores don't have to be coupled with the network layer(*backend service?*)
+Stores don't have to be coupled with the network layer, they don't have to know about your backend API(*backend service?*)

 ### Store dependencies